 Shopping mall “deaths” are due more directly to the misuse and cost of space rather than a massive move of pedestrian traffic to an online marketplace.

 People are spending more of their dollars online for its convenience and the credibility that online reviews provide.
 Between 2010 and 2016, Amazon’s sales grew from $16 billion to $80 billion, almost four times what Sears made in 2016.
 According to the U.S. Department of Commerce, e-commerce accounted for 11.6% of total retail sales that same year, which seems fairly in-line with the number of mall closures—predicted at 15% over the next decade in the United States.

 Accusing e-commerce exclusively for killing malls is probably an oversimplification.
-Mall visits declined about 50% in the few years after 2008.
+Mall visits declined about 50% in a few years after 2008.
 With the economic crash, people generally had less disposable income—but their attitudes about consumption, especially among millennials, also changed.
-People increasingly value multisensory experiences over, or alongside of, the attainment of goods.
+People increasingly value multisensory experiences over, or alongside, the attainment of goods.

 The increasing death of shopping malls seems concomitant with the death of a certain sense of community that malls originally set out to encourage in the 1950s.
 Inner cities are becoming more unaffordable and more communities are dispersed in urban sprawls.
 People have less time to join or establish community groups because they are working ever harder to support themselves and their families, and they now have online social platforms to engage in at their convenience.
-Ironically, the increase of virtual connection has left us feeling no less socially isolated—some would argue even more isolated—than before the rise of social platforms via the internet.
+The increase of virtual connection seems to have left us feeling no less socially isolated—some would argue even more isolated—than before the rise of social platforms via the internet.

 The new demand for experiential consumption combined with real estate barriers means that shopping malls need to reinvent their spaces if they hope to survive the coming generations.
 Malls with the same stores and brands on repeat are boring to customers.
 Centers need to create unique experiences and spaces to attract visitors and keep them returning.